National Child Abuse Prevention Month

-- A Prayer for Healing – Download: BILINGUAL
+- A Prayer for Healing Victims of Abuse – Download: BILINGUAL

 - Novena for Protection and Healing from Abuse – Download: ENGLISH | SPANISH

 - Warning Signs of Abuse in Minors – Download: ENGLISH | SPANISH

 - Five Ways to Protect Your Children from Sexual Abuse – Download: ENGLISH | SPANISH